 |Exit||-||Exit or evacuate the building.
 Move away from the building to your pre-determined designated area.
 Do not use elevators.|

-Identify yourself as the person who notified or generated a notification to USP Public Safety or Fire Emergency Personnel (Fire Department).
+Identify yourself as the person who notified or generated a notification to University Public Safety or Fire Emergency Personnel.
 Relay information about what occurred including special hazard information that you may know.
 The Fire Department will not fight a laboratory fire if they are concerned about the hazards.
 Special hazard information you may know is essential.

 [Fire blankets may be used to help escape from a fire.]

 If the fire alarms are ringing in your building:

 Faculty, supervisors, managers, heads of departments shall inform their employees and students of their designated area in advance of a fire emergency or drill.

 If you are a supervisor, account for your employees and report any missing persons to the fire emergency personnel at the scene.
 Assist fire emergency personnel as may be requested.